Selective031/RazorBoard/README.md

 MOTORS:

 Razorboard will ramp the motors up and down, to preserve the cogs in the motors, also it looks much nicer.
 Two exceptions exist, when you tilt/overturn the mower it will hardbreak the motors.
 The second is when it is hitting an object.

+For each startup of cutting disk, Razorbord will randomly select clockwise or anti-clockwise direction.
+Utilizing the pivot knifes on both sides.

 TROUBLESHOOTING: